CLRN Network Project Process

 Project Lead: Jonathan Rogers

 Status: We held a scoping symposium on this project in April 2018 at UCL.
 The CLRNN Committee are currently drafting a framework document to set the terms of the project, reflecting discussion at the symposium.
+A Framework Document for the project was published in October 2018; the CLRNN Committee are forming a writing team.

 Join the network